chromaui/chromatic-docs/setup.md

 ```

 <div class="aside">
-Chromatic uses the `build-storybook` script from your `package.json` by default but you can specify a different name (see <a href="#available-options">options</a>).
-You may need to update the `build-storybook` script if you customized your `storybook` script (for example if you added a static directory with `-s`).
+Chromatic uses the <code>build-storybook</code> script from your <code>package.json</code> by default but you can specify a different name (see <a href="#available-options">options</a>).
+You may need to update the <code>build-storybook</code> script if you customized your <code>storybook</code> script (for example if you added a static directory with <code>-s</code>).
 Whilst it's possible for Chromatic to run against a development Storybook, we strongly recommend you use a built Storybook.
 </div>

-If everything worked, you'll see some informational output followed by
+When complete, you'll see the build status followed by a link to the published Storybook:

 ```bash
 Build 1 published.